Portrait of Gaétan Marceau Caron

 Biography

-Gaétan Marceau Caron is the Director of Applied Machine Learning Research at Mila – Quebec Artificial Intelligence Research Institute.
+Gaétan Marceau Caron is the Senior Director of the Applied Machine Learning Research team at Mila – Quebec Artificial Intelligence Research Institute.
 He works to promote Mila’s team of researchers who work jointly with industry to address difficult scientific problems using AI.
 The spin-offs of these projects will ultimately benefit all of Canadian society.

 Publications